Dish of Chicken with Mushrooms & Ginger

 1. Cut CHICKEN into bite size slices about 1/4 inch thick.

 2. Stem MUSHROOMS cut into slices about 1/8 inch wide.
-If fresh Shitakes soak in water for 20 minutes, drain and wring out lightly.
+If fresh Shiitakes soak in warm water for 20 minutes, drain and wring out lightly.

 3. Crush GARLIC and chop fine.
 Slice GINGER thin crosswise and chop fine.
 Mix.